atomaszewicz/exif/README.md

 |Focal Length|27|
 |ISO|200|

-We note that though my camera can go up to ISO-10,000, I never shot above ISO-3200.
-This is no surprise, as I know the quality of the image begins to deteriorate above ISO-3200 on my decade-old camera.
-Further, I took more than half (52.9%) of my photos below and including ISO-500, which figures, as I mostly shoot in the daytime.
+A rule-of-thumb is to properly expose your image (neither overexpose nor underexpose) is to have your shutter speed as the reciprocal of your ISO.
+With the modes being 1/200s (0.05) and 200 (respectively), it is clear that I follow this rule, conciously or not.

+### Aperture
 The mode aperture is f/3.5, my camera's largest, I shoot between f/3.5 and f/5.6 almost half the time (43.7%) and I rarely shoot an aperture smaller than f/11, with this occuring on only 14.5% of my shots.
 So it is clear that I like large apertures, which implies that I like to have a lot of light in my scene, but not a lot in focus (i.e. isolating the subject with the focus).

+### Shutter Speed
 A shutter speed of 1/200 s is relatively slow, this agrees with what I know: that I mostly shoot still life, and rarely things like sports.
 The fastest shutter speed I used was 1/4000s, the maximum for my camera, but the slowest was 1.1s, not quite the 30s.
 In fact, I rarely did anything slower than 1/4s, with only 36 such occasions (1.5% of my shots).

+### Focal Length
 As mentioned, shooting at lower focal lengths means that the scene is less magnified, and you have a larger FOV.
-Since I shoot most at my lens' lowest focal length, this could indicate that I like capturing large scenes.

-A rule-of-thumb is to properly expose your image (neither overexpose nor underexpose) is to have your shutter speed as the reciprocal of your ISO.
-With the modes being 1/200s (0.05) and 200 (respectively), it is clear that I follow this rule, conciously or not.
+I knew that I mostly shot at small focal lengths, but I didn't know it was so extreme: I took over half of my shots at my lens' lowest focal length, and over two thirds at the 3 lowest focal lengths.
+Unsuprising after hearing this later result, but still interesting, we found that the three first modes correspond to three shortest focal lengths (respectively).
+Further, we found that the first mode occurs much more often than the next two modes, when compared with our other 3 factors.
+Lastly, looking at the 4 lens categories, wide (18-35mm), normal (35-75mm), medium telephoto (75-135mm), and telephoto (135-200mm), I shot mostly in the 'wide' category and progressively less as the focal length increased.

+### ISO

+We note that though my camera can go up to ISO-10,000, I never shot above ISO-3200.
+This is no surprise, as I know the quality of the image begins to deteriorate above ISO-3200 on my decade-old camera.
+Further, I took more than half (52.9%) of my photos below and including ISO-500, which figures, as I mostly shoot in the daytime.

 # Future Improvements